niplav/site/considerations_on_cryonics.md

 		* How probable is malevolent AI?
 		* What about "meh" futures?
 		* What about work, friends, language, culture and other circumstances?
+		* What about reduced agency?
+			* Historically increasing agency for most agents (is this true?)
 	* Which methods of revival?
 		* Personal identity?
 		* If only neuropreservation, where do I get my body from?